Robert Holland, 1st Baron Holand

 Robert de Holland, 1st Baron Holand (c.
-1283 – October 1328) was an English nobleman, born in Lancashire.
+1283 – October 1328) was an English nobleman.

 Early life

 Holland was a son of Sir Robert de Holland of Upholland, Lancashire, and Elizabeth, daughter of William de Samlesbury.

-Holland was a member of the noble Holland family and a favourite official of Thomas, 2nd Earl of Lancaster, and was knighted by 1305.
+Holland was a favourite official of Thomas, 2nd Earl of Lancaster, and was knighted by 1305.
 He was appointed on 20 December 1307 in a matter concerning the Knight Templars, shortly before Edward II ordered their arrest and trials in January 1308.
 In October 1313 Holland was pardoned for his role in the death of Piers Gaveston.
 From 1314 to 1321 he was called to Parliament as a baron and was appointed as secretary to the Earl of Lancaster.

 Banastre Rebellion (1315)

 Holland's favoured treatment by the powerful earl caused his rival knights in the area, led by Adam Banastre, Henry de Lea, and William de Bradshagh (Bradshaw), to start a campaign of violence towards him and the earl's other supporters known as the Banastre Rebellion.
 The rebels protested against the earl's actions and authority by attacking the homes of his supporters and several castles, including Liverpool Castle.
 Holland later assisted in the hunt for fugitives after the rebels had been routed in Preston by a force under the command of the Sheriff of Lancashire.